CVE monitoring

 Critical alerts vs. monthly digest

 Not every CVE needs a phone call, and no vulnerability should sit untouched for a month.
-So we draw a clear line between what demands an immediate reaction and what gets handled on a calm rhythm.
+So I draw a clear line between what demands an immediate reaction and what gets handled on a calm rhythm.

 Critical alerts go out promptly: an actively exploited flaw in a reachable runtime reaches you as a notice with context, the affected path and a concrete recommendation, not as a raw scanner message.
 You know right away whether you need to act today or not.